poudel/harmonique/example/source/hello-world.md

 [il:<slug>]	[<anchor>]
 ```

-Slug and anchor can be separated by zero or more spaces.
+Slug and anchor can be separated using zero to 3 spaces.
 Not tabs.

 The patterns and the URL template can be customized through the
 `harmonique.yml` config file.